microsoft/hi-ml/docs/source/coding_guidelines.md

 ### Jupyter Notebooks

 Notebooks can easily become obsolete over time and may not work with code changes.
 Also, testing them is generally difficult.
+Please follow these guidelines for notebooks:

-* If you are planning to use a notebook, please avoid checking them into the repository unless it is part of a project demo.
+* If you are planning to use a notebook, avoid checking them into the repository unless it is part of a project demo.
-* If the notebook is used to document results, then please render it and place screenshots in a OneNote page.
+* If the notebook is used to document results, then please render the notebook and place the results in a separate document outside the repository.
-* Notebooks are also an easy way of leaking sensitive data: They can for example contain images derived from private datasets.
+* Bear in mind that notebooks are also an easy way of leaking sensitive data: They can for example contain images derived from private datasets.
+You should clear the notebook outputs before checking it in.

 ## Review / Pull Requests